 Jouvex Project – Midland/SOQUEM (Option)

 The Jouvex property comprises 291 claims covering a surface area of approximately 162 square kilometres along the Casa Berardi-Douay-Cameron gold-bearing deformation zone.
-The Jouvex property is wholly owned by Midland (SOQUEM being in the process of acquiring a 50% interest) and is located about 50 kilometres west of Matagami in the Abitibi region of Quebec.
+The Jouvex property is wholly owned by Midland (SOQUEM being in the process of acquiring a 50% interest) and is located about 50 kilometers west of Matagami in the Abitibi region of Quebec.

-This property which has a gold potential covers more than 10 kilometres of a prominent regional flexure along the Casa Berardi-Douay-Cameron deformation zone.
+This property which has a gold potential covers more than 10 kilometers of a prominent regional flexure along the Casa Berardi-Douay-Cameron deformation zone.
 This major gold-bearing structure hosts the Casa Berardi mine, located about 65 kilometres further west, and the Douay and Douay West deposits about 7 kilometres to the southeast of the Jouvex property.
 The Douay gold deposits contain a resource of 114,652,000 tonnes at a grade of 0.75 g/t Au ( 2.8 Moz Au) in the inferred category and a resource of 2,689,000 tonnes at a grade of 2.76 g/t Au ( 238,400 ounces of gold) in the indicated category.

 During 2015, eleven (11) drill holes totalling nearly 2,200 metres were completed (works financed by SOQUEM) to test induced polarization anomalies located along the north and south contacts of the sedimentary Taïbi Group.
 Although most of the targeted anomalies were explained by the presence of sulphides or graphite, no significant gold grades were obtained.
 However, the latest drilling campaign, completed in the fall, intersected sedimentary rocks with strongly sericitized and carbonatized porphyry intrusions locally hosting quartz-tourmaline veinlets.
 In preparation for the next exploration program, Midland is currently compiling all historical data in the north part of the Jouvex property, where several historical gold showings are located.